lfaletti/assessment-back/README.md

 2) Set as startup project "Insurance WebApi".
 3) Run/Debug

-Wait for database intialization on the first registration and voila!
+Wait for database intialization on the first user request and voila!